Pequi-Mecanico-Home/data-generation/README.md

 # sdg-engine: a simple data generation engine for computer vision
-_If you are looking for the old version of `sdg-engine` I've stored it in [this branch](https://github.com/federicoarenasl/sdg-engine/tree/deprecated-main), the tutorial can be found [here](https://federicoarenasl.github.io/sdg-engine/)._

 A simple interface for synthetic data generation for computer vision using rendering engines.